MATRIX vs. Bridge

 In Bridge, users can also organize courses into categories but the system is less structured, meaning that the courses are harder to find and there is no way to organize learning content into modules.
 Instead, instructors can create slides that are similar to a Powerpoint presentation, and add questions after each slide.

-MATRIX offers support for more than 40 languages, including right-to-left languages, and mobile apps for iOS, Android, and Windows.
-Bridge only has support for more than 20 languages, and only offers iOS and Android mobile apps.
+MATRIX offers support for more than 40 languages, including right-to-left languages, and mobile apps for iOS and Android.
+Bridge only has support for more than 20 languages, and offers iOS and Android mobile apps.

 In addition, MATRIX provides accessibility features for all users, such as hidden content that improves screen reader use, a 'skip to content' shortcut, underlined links setting, and a high contrast theme.
 The accessibility features included in Bridge only apply to the learner role.